What to Expect in the First Weeks of Breastfeeding (And How to Make It Easier)

 3. Tracking Feedings Helps You Stay Sane

-Keeping track of feedings (either on paper, in your phone, or with a free app) can help you build a routine and ensure your baby is getting what they need.
+In the early days, time can blur, making it easy to forget which side you last nursed on or how long your baby fed.
+Keeping track of feedings (on paper, your phone, or with an app) can help you build a routine and ensure your baby is getting what they need.

 “Make note of how long baby nurses and which breast they started on—it’ll save your sanity at 2am!” — Lauren, mom of one

 Also, start learning your baby’s hunger cues.
-Rooting (when baby turns their head and opens their mouth), sucking on hands, or restlessness are all signs it’s time to nurse—even before they cry.
+Rooting (when baby turns their head and opens their mouth), sucking on hands, or restlessness are signs it’s time to nurse—even before they cry.

 “If they’re rooting or getting squirmy, they’re probably hungry.
 Don’t wait for tears!” — Jessica, mom of two